 In most rock bands, the bassist is notoriously the quiet man, the one who stands almost eerily still except for the motion of his hands as he plays, even as the rest of the band jumps around rocking out and abusing their instruments.
-The Who's bassist, John Entwistle, who died 12 years ago this week, was the epitome of the staid bassist, standing stock-still while Pete Townshend smashed his guitar and Keith Moon exploded his drum kit.
+The Who's bassist, John Entwistle, who died June 27, 2002, was the epitome of the staid bassist, standing stock-still while Pete Townshend smashed his guitar and Keith Moon exploded his drum kit.

-Cameramen filming The Who couldn't help lingering on the antics of Daltrey and Townshend, sometimes ignoring Entwistle as he calmly turned in magnificent performance after magnificent performance.
-But ten years after his death, we still love catching those glimpses of him, presiding over his bass with perfect focus.
+Cameramen filming the Who couldn't help lingering on the antics of Daltrey and Townshend, sometimes ignoring Entwistle as he calmly turned in magnificent performance after magnificent performance.
+But all these years after his death, we still love catching those glimpses of him, presiding over his bass with perfect focus.
 He didn't need to move – his sound was more than enough.

 Written by Linnea Crowther